the-aryanmishra/VR_Assignment1_AryanMishra_IMT2022502/README.md

    - Display the final detection overlay and the coin count.

 **Panorama Notebook**
-	-	Place your overlapping images for panorama creation in the same folder or in a subfolder.
+	- Go to the Part2 folder within the repository folder.
 	- Open panorama.ipynb in Jupyter Notebook:
  ```bash
 jupyter notebook panorama.ipynb
 ```